Ian Bigford

 The Sycophancy Problem and the Risk of Echo Chambers

-A therapeutic tool requires a "spine" and the ability to introduce productive disagreement.
-A generic model, optimized for agreeableness, lacks this by design.
+A therapeutic tool needs a spine.
+It needs the ability to introduce productive disagreement.
+A generic model can't do this because agreeableness is baked in at the RLHF level.

 The Requirement for Stateful Memory